hsrasheed/projects/setup/SETUP-PC.md

 1. Permissions.
 Please take a look at this [tutorial](https://chatgpt.com/share/67b0ae58-d1a8-8012-82ca-74762b0408b0) on permissions on Windows
 2. Anti-virus, Firewall, VPN.
 These can interfere with installations and network access; try temporarily disabling them as needed
 3. The evil Windows 260 character limit to filenames - here is a full [explanation and fix](https://chatgpt.com/share/67b0afb9-1b60-8012-a9f7-f968a5a910c7)!
+You'll need to restart after making the change.
 4. If you've not worked with Data Science packages on your computer before, you'll need to install Microsoft Build Tools.
 Here are [instructions](https://chatgpt.com/share/67b0b762-327c-8012-b809-b4ec3b9e7be0).
 A student also mentioned that [these instructions](https://github.com/bycloudai/InstallVSBuildToolsWindows) might be helpful for people on Windows 11.

 ### Part 1: Clone the Repo